-As we completed our evaluations of the LTIP awards during fiscal 2008, we reduced the number of shares expected to be awarded under the fiscal 2007 and fiscal 2006 LTIP grants based on current financial performance and expected future financial performance.
+As we completed our evaluations of the LTIP awards during fiscal 2008, we reduced the number of shares expected to be issued under the fiscal 2007 and fiscal 2006 LTIP grants based on current financial performance and expected future financial performance.
 As a result of these evaluations, we determined that no shares of common stock were expected to be awarded under any LTIP grant, and all previously recognized share-based compensation expense, which totaled \$1.3 million, was reversed during fiscal 2008.
-On August 31, 2008, the fiscal 2006 LTIP award expired with no shares granted to participants.
-Adjustments to decrease share-based compensation resulting from the regular evaluation of LTIP awards totaled \$0.4 million in fiscal 2007, and all previously recognized tax benefits, which totaled \$0.3 million for the fiscal year ended August 31, 2007, were reversed in fiscal 2008.
-There were no awards granted under the terms of the LTIP during the fiscal year ended August 31, 2008.
+On August 31, 2008, the fiscal 2006 LTIP award expired with no shares issued to participants.
+There were no awards granted under the terms of the LTIP during the fiscal years ended August 31, 2009 or 2008.